hjerpe/GetDataProjectWork/CodeBook.md

 The text also describes a tidy data set which is outputted by the script **run_analysis.R** runned on this data set.

 ### The project data
-The above data for the project can be downloaded at <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> and is also uploaded at this repository under the directory **SmartPhoneActivity**.
+The above data for the project can be downloaded at <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.
 For the project we are interested in all data measuring mean or standard deviation of the different features.
 The data of interest consists of a group of 30 volunteers (subjects) who performs one of the different activities(labels)

 1. Walking